caumente/AUDIT/docs/getting_started/getting_started.md

-# Getting Started
+# Getting started

 Before installing AUDIT on your local computer, we recommend checking out the publicly deployed app on the Streamlit Cloud server at https://auditapp.streamlit.app/.

 Users can familiarize themselves with AUDIT through this tool without needing to install anything.
-However, to make extensive use of it and analyze your own datasets, you will need to follow the steps outlined below.
+When users are ready to make extensive use of it and analyze their own datasets, they will need to follow the steps outlined below.

 ---